ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Consider a client that is establishing a new QUIC connection through the proxy.
 It has selected a Client Connection ID of 0x31323334.
-In order to inform a proxy of the new QUIC Client Connection ID, the client also sends a sends a REGISTER_CLIENT_CID capsule.
+In order to inform a proxy of the new QUIC Client Connection ID, the client also sends a REGISTER_CLIENT_CID capsule.

 The client will also send the initial QUIC packet with the Long Header form in